MforMubashshera/scam-report/README.md

 ## Summary

-This repository contains log of scammers, using WhatsApp, impersonate recruiters to get personal information.
+This repository contains log of scammers, using WhatsApp, impersonating as recruiters to get personal information.

 ## WhatsApp screengrabs